 Why It’s Not ‘One Size Fits All’

-Often, people assume that flat-pack homes are “off the shelf” and that you have to select from a catalogue of house types with preset floor plans and house layouts.
-This is far from the case, with many flat-pack homes providers offering a complete bespoke design service.
+Often, people assume that such homes are “off the shelf” and that you have to select from a catalogue of house types with preset floor plans and house layouts.
+This is far from the case, with many providers offering a complete bespoke design service.